 How to Tie a Zig Rig

-If you’re not too clever with knots, this great video offers plenty of tips on how to tie zig rigs which can be fiddly if you’re unfamiliar!
+If you’re not too clever with knots, this great video offers plenty of tips on how to tie zig rigs, which sometimes prove quite fiddly!

 Choosing a Hook Bait